-New Jersey has child support guidelines which are used by the courts and practitioners and the guidelines are based on the parent’s combined income.
+New Jersey has guidelines which are used by the courts and practitioners and the guidelines are based on the parent’s combined income.

 Can the amount of child support be changed?

 Yes.
-Once a child support obligation is established, should there be a change in circumstances, child support can be reviewed.
+Once the support obligation is established, should there be a change in circumstances, the support can be reviewed.

 How long does child support last?

-Child support obligations are enforced by the court.
-There are various ways to collect money due to a child support order.
-A court can garnish ones wages, liquidate assets, order community service until paid, and in extreme circumstances, can jail the person who is not paying child support.
+These financial obligations are enforced by the court.
+There are various ways to collect money due to a court order.
+A court can garnish ones wages, liquidate assets, order community service until paid, and in extreme circumstances, can jail the person who is not paying court-ordered support.